bohdaq/rust-web-server/FAQ.md

 ### Solution
 Try to access the server using IPv4 _inet_ address, from the same interface.
 Internally your IPv4 address will be converted to IPv6 variant [::ffff:192.168.m.n].

+## Problem #10
+I'm trying to open directory, but getting _404 Not Found_ error.

+### Solution
+Directory listing is not implemented.
+The reason behind this decision is security.
+To eliminate accidental sharing of unintended files.

+As a workaround you can create html file with list of files you need to make available.